kristerhedfors/touchfs/README.md

 # Mount your context-aware filesystem
 touchfs mount workspace --overlay ./src

 # Want a README?
-Just touch it.
+Just touch it within the mount point
-touch README.md
+touch workspace/README.md

 # Done.
 The filesystem understood its context and materialized the content.
 ```